Timoses/dotfim/README.md

 ----
 **`dotfim init <gitRepo>`**

-Create a folder for the git repository and run `dotfim`.
+Initializes the git folder by cloning `<gitRepo>` into the present working directory and prompts the user for its `$HOME` directory.

 ----
 **`dotim add <dotfile1> <dotfile2> ... <dotfileN>`**